Skip to Content

 • prior to first use

-• prior to finalisation of the Training and Assessment Strategy (TAS).
+• prior to finalisation of the Training and Assessment Strategy (TAS) for new training products.

-Assessment validation at the design or purchase stage will verify if the assessment resources:
+Pre-delivery assessment review at the design or purchase stage will verify if the assessment tools:

 • meet the requirements of the nationally recognised training product and any legislative, regulatory and licensing obligations

-• meet the principles of fairness, flexibility, validity and reliability
+• meet the principles of assessment—fairness, flexibility, validity and reliability

 • meet all the rules of evidence of validity, sufficiency, currency and authenticity